Everybody knows the title “king of exercises” belongs to the good old back squat.

-Set the bar at about mid chest level and as a safety measure, put the rack safeties a little below your bottom squat level so in case you miss the rep you can set the weight down.
+Set the bar at about mid chest level.
+As a safety measure, put the rack safeties a little lower than your bottom squat level so in case you miss the rep, you can set the weight down safely.

 Grip On The Bar

-It will vary depending on your shoulder flexibility, just take the width as you feel comfortable, as narrow as you can.
-The thumbs should be placed on top of the bar and the wrist should be kept in a straight line with your forearm.
+It will vary depending on your shoulder flexibility.
+Just set a comfortable width as narrow as you can.
+The thumbs should be placed on top of the bar and the wrists should be kept in a straight line with your forearm.

 Step By Step

-1. Step under the bar, grip it, get it tight on your back, chest up, elbows up, squeeze your upper back to secure the bar, get that arch in your lower back and you are ready to unrack it.
+- Step under the bar.
+Take a comfortable narrow grip.
+Set the bar tight on your back.
+Get the chest up, elbows up, squeeze your upper back to secure the bar, get an arch in your lower back.
+Now, you are ready to unrack the bar.

-4. Foot position as discussed (shoulder width and ~30 degrees out)
+- Foot position as discussed (shoulder width apart and ~30 degrees out)

-5. Get that focus point on the floor as discussed (4-5 feet in front of you)
+- Set a focus point as discussed (4-5 feet in front of you)

-6. Now it comes the best part: Keeping your body tight, the weight on the middle of your foot, take a big breath and hold it against your abs (valsava maneuver), begin squatting with the simple cue “push your hips backwards”.
+- Now it comes the main part.
+Keep your body tight.
+Keep the weight on the middle of your foot.
+Take a big breath and hold it against your abs (valsava maneuver).
+Begin squatting with the simple cue: “push your hips backwards”.
 Squat controllably, don’t bend or drop too fast down.

-8. When you reach the top again breath out before repeating the movement based on the chosen programming.
+- When you reach the top position, breath out before you repeat the movement.